Marriageable age: Medieval Europe

-In the 12th century, Canon law jurist Gratian, stated that consent for marriage could not take place before the age of 12 years old for females and 14 years old for males; and consent for betrothal could not take place before the age of 7 years old for females and males, as that is the age of reason.
+In the 12th century, Canon law jurist Gratian, stated that consent for marriage could not take place before the age of 12 years old for females and 14 years old for males; also, consent for betrothal could not take place before the age of 7 years old for females and males, as that is the age of reason.
 The Church of England, after breaking away from the Roman Catholic Church, carried with it the same minimum age requirements.
 Age of consent for marriage of 12 years old for girls and of 14 years old for boys were written into English civil law.

 The first recorded age-of-consent law, in England, dates back 800 years.
 The age of consent law in question has to do with the law of rape and not the law of marriage as sometimes misunderstood.
 In 1275, in England, as part of the rape law, the Statute of Westminster 1275, made it a misdemeanor to have sex with a "maiden within age", whether with or without her consent.
 The phrase "within age" was interpreted by jurist Sir Edward Coke as meaning the age of marriage, which at the time was 12 years old.
 A 1576 law was created with more severe punishments for having sex with a girl for which the age of consent was set at 10 years old.
-Under English common law the age of consent apart of the law of rape was 10 or 12 years old and rape was defined as forceful sexual intercourse with a woman against her will.
+Under English common law the age of consent, as part of the law of rape, was 10 or 12 years old and rape was defined as forceful sexual intercourse with a woman against her will.
 To convict a man of rape, both force and lack of consent had to be proved, except in the case of a girl who is under the age of consent.
 Since the age of consent applied in all circumstances, not just in physical assaults, the law also made it impossible for an underage girl (under 12 years old) to consent to sexual activity.
 There was one exception: a man's acts with his wife (females over 12 years old), to which rape law did not apply.
 Jurist Sir Matthew Hale stated that both rape laws were valid at the same time.
 In 1875, the Offence Against the Persons Act raised the age to 13 years in England; an act of sexual intercourse with a girl younger than 13 was a felony.